petrickjerico/tp/docs/UserGuide.md

   <br>

   <p align="center">
 Welcome to <i>StudyBananas User Guide</i>!
-Choose a topic from the table of contents below to <br>find answers, get step-by-step instructions and know us better.
+Choose a topic from the list below or scroll down to the table of contents further below to <br>find answers, get step-by-step instructions and know us better.
   </p>

 </div>